yunghsineva/Advance-Queensland-program/README.md

 - Analysis of the narrative and thematic impact of major funding initiatives
 - Insights into social impact and ethical considerations

+### 3. `Guardian API access.ipynb`
+A supplementary notebook that demonstrates how relevant news articles were retrieved from [The Guardian API](https://open-platform.theguardian.com/) to support the analysis of the "Extending Analytics - Advance Queensland program".

+**Key components:**
+- Secure loading of private API key (not shared in repo)
+- Dynamic URL construction and data fetching
+- Article text cleaning and extraction

 ## Tools & Technologies

 - Data Source: [Advance Queensland Funding Recipients](https://www.data.qld.gov.au/dataset/advance-queensland-funding-recipients)